contao/docs/docs/manual/guides/webfont.en.md

 * If a longer loading time is required, a fallback font will be used first.

-For a while, attempts were made to counteract this with client-side Javascript solutions.
-Meanwhile you can control at least the browser behaviour via the CSS property »[font-display](https://www.w3.org/TR/css-fonts-4/#font-display-desc)« (see also [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)).
-You can use the »`font-display`« property within a CSS »`@font-face`» declaration with four values:<br>
+For a while, attempts were made to counteract this with client-side JavaScript solutions.
+Meanwhile you can control at least the browser behaviour via the CSS property `[font-display](https://www.w3.org/TR/css-fonts-4/#font-display-desc)` (see also [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)).
+You can use the `font-display` property within a CSS `@font-face` declaration with four values:
 »auto«, »swap«, »fallback« and »optional«.

-The value »`swap`« is used in most cases and you can also find this value in the »Google Fonts« »Embed« instructions (see above).
+The value `swap` is used in most cases and you can also find this value in the Google Fonts Embed instructions (see above).
 Accordingly, you can extend your CSS information for local use:

 ```CSS